Obydux/AnvilGUI/README.md

 # AnvilGUI [![Build Status](https://ci.codemc.io/job/WesJD/job/AnvilGUI/badge/icon)](https://ci.codemc.io/job/WesJD/job/AnvilGUI/)

+> Fork of AnvilGUI to use the [paperweight-userdev](https://docs.papermc.io/paper/dev/userdev/) gradle plugin in order to provide a mojang-mapped class file for paper, while supporting legacy obfuscated mappings (spigot).
+The use of mojang mappings will make this dependency potentially work on future mc versions, since oftentimes there are no breaking changes in the mc code.

 AnvilGUI is a library to capture user input in Minecraft through an anvil inventory.
 Anvil inventories within the realm of the Minecraft / Bukkit / Spigot / Paper API are extremely finnicky and ultimately don't support the ability to use them fully for the task of user input.
 As a result, the only way to achieve user input with an anvil inventory requires interaction with obfuscated,